Virtual Reality Lab Manchester

 What is our VR Lab?

 The VR lab gives you the chance to experiment with the latest virtual reality equipment, learn and share your experiences with others.
-Whether you just want to try a particular headset or are interested in creating your own VR application, we make the equipment that we have available to you in our lab space in our office in Manchester.
+Whether you just want to try a particular headset or are interested in creating your own VR application, we make the equipment that we have available to you in our lab space at our Manchester office.

 Booking our Lab.